-Philadelphia International Airport (PHL) and Northeast Philadelphia Airport (PNE) will receive approximately $115.15 million in relief funding from the American Rescue Plan, a $1.9 trillion coronavirus stimulus package passed by Congress today.
-PHL will receive $115 million and PNE will receive $148,000.
+Philadelphia International Airport (PHL) and Northeast Philadelphia Airport (PNE) will receive approximately $115.18 million in relief funding from the American Rescue Plan Act, a $1.9 trillion coronavirus stimulus package passed by Congress.
+PHL will receive $115 million, of which $13.7 million will be allocated to its concessions program, and PNE will receive $148,000.

 “We are so grateful to Congress for supporting the inclusion of additional COVID-19 relief funding for airports in this package,” said PHL and PNE CEO Chellie Cameron, who serves as Chair of the U.S. Policy Council for Airports Council International-North America (ACI-NA).

 American airports will receive $8 billion, with an additional $800 million carveout for airport concessionaires.
 Of that amount, $6.492 billion would be reserved for primary airports and certain cargo airports to use for “costs related to operations, personnel, cleaning, sanitization, janitorial services, combating the spread of pathogens at the airport, and debt service payments.”

 At PHL and PNE, the American Rescue Plan funding will be used to support airport operations, including covering payroll, paying vendors and paying debt service.
 Typically, the airport covers its operating costs and generates revenue through tenant leases, parking, concessions and other fees.
 The COVID-19 pandemic has created a sharp decline in these revenue streams, resulting in an urgent need for federal support.